beman-project/beman/docs/BEMAN_STANDARD.md

 **[DIRECTORY.TESTS]** REQUIREMENT: All test files must reside within the top-level `tests/` directory.
 If multiple test types are present, subdirectories can be made (e.g., unit tests, performance etc).

-**[DIRECTORY.EXAMPLES]** REQUIREMENT: All example files must reside within the top-level `examples/` directory.
+**[DIRECTORY.EXAMPLES]** REQUIREMENT: If present, all example files must reside within the top-level `examples/` directory.
 Each project must have at least one relevant example.

-**[DIRECTORY.DOCS]** REQUIREMENT: All documentation files, except the root `README.md`, must reside within the top-level `docs/` directory.
+**[DIRECTORY.DOCS]** REQUIREMENT: If present, all documentation files, except the root `README.md`, must reside within the top-level `docs/` directory.
 If multiple docs types are present, subdirectories can be made (e.g., dev, public/private etc).

+**[DIRECTORY.PAPERS]** REQUIREMENT: If present, all paper related files (e.g., WIP LaTeX/Markdown projects for ISO Standardization), must reside within the top-level `papers/` directory.

 ## File layout